Banshee1221/markdown-cv/index.md

 `2018-2020`
 __<u>External Consultant</u>__ --- _ILIFU Project, University of Cape Town_
-- • Planning, development, implementation, consulting and support of a private cloud deployment for use primarily by astronomy and bioinformatics researchers.
+- • Planned, developed, and implemented a tailored private cloud deployment for astronomy and bioinformatics researchers.
+- • Provided expert consulting and ongoing support for the private cloud infrastructure.
+- ___Refer to [Ilifu Project](#ilifu-project) under the [Special Projects](#special-projects) section for more detal___.

 `2017-2020`
 __<u>Systems Developer</u>__ --- _South African National Bioinformatics Institute, University of the Western Cape_
-- • Trained multiple teams of students to enter the Centre for High Performance Computing Student Cluster Competition, one of which proceeded to compete internationally at the International Supercomputing Conference's Student Cluster Challenge in 2017. ([Source.](https://www.uwc.ac.za/news-and-announcements/news/uwc-students-lead-team-sa-in-2017-international-supercomputing-competition-823))
+- • Trained student teams for the Centre for High Performance Computing's Student Cluster Competition, some of which placed first locally and second internationally. ([Source.](https://www.uwc.ac.za/news-and-announcements/news/uwc-students-lead-team-sa-in-2017-international-supercomputing-competition-823))
-- • Migration of in-house developed VM management software to OpenStack Cloud.
-This involved inventorying the fleet of bare-metal hosts and VMs, deploying OpenStack using Kolla-ansible and migrating VMs to the new platform.
+- • Migrated in-house developed VM management software to OpenStack Cloud.
-- • Provided training and assistance on the implementation of an OpenStack based cloud to the Health Information Systems Program (HISP) organisation.
+- • Trained and assisted on the implementation of an OpenStack based cloud to the Health Information Systems Program (HISP) organisation.
-- • Optimisation of CEPH storage performance by correcting inefficient legacy configuration, upgrading to latest releases and re-balancing data distribution of CEPH cluster.
-- • Provided CEPH as a filesystem to High Performance Computing (HPC) users.
-This allowed for the management of one single filesystem that could be used for both end-users as well as administrators.
+- • Maintained, optimized and enhanced CEPH storage, both from a system and user perspective.
-- • Implemented the software stack for an HPC cluster and Galaxy server at the National Institute for Communicable Diseases (NICD) in Johannesburg.
+- • Implemented the software stack for an HPC cluster and Galaxy server at the National Institute for Communicable Diseases (NICD).
-- • Assisted the University of the Western Cape (UWC) Internet Communication Services (ICS) team with deployment of an HPC cluster for UWC eResearch HPC offering.
+- • Deployed an HPC cluster for UWC eResearch in collaboration with UWC Internet Communication Services (ICS).
-- • Containerised (Docker) many system and administrative services in order to optimise the efficiency of IT staff.
+- • Containerized (Docker) system and administrative services for IT staff efficiency.
-- • Containerised (Singularity) many bioinformatics scientific user applications, creating a substantially simpler way for SANBI to package and deploy software applications with complicated and/or conflicting software dependencies for their HPC cluster.
+- • Containerized (Singularity) many bioinformatics scientific user applications.
-- • Migrated from legacy system of manual infrastructure deployment with automated infrastructure deployments utilising MAAS and PXE.
+- • Migrated to automated infrastructure deployments using MAAS, PXE, Ansible, and Terraform.
-- • Implemented infrastructure-as-code approach with Ansible and Terraform for IT management and up-skilled development staff to utilise these tools to reduce their development and testing time.
 - • Implemented pfSense firewall to migrate legacy system which involved reworking SANBI networking configuration.
 - • Deployed HPC clusters in cloud and on bare-metal (with focus on the SLURM scheduler.).
-- • Wrote many Ansible roles and playbooks for automated deployment of various internal systems including HPC clusters, administrative services and more.
+- • Wrote many Ansible roles and playbooks for automated deployment of various internal systems.
-- • Migrated legacy authentication LDAP system to FreeIPA.
+- • Migrated authentication LDAP system to FreeIPA.
-- • Implemented monitoring and alerting automation with Prometheus, Grafana and alertmanager in order to preemptively catch and solve infrastructure issues.
+- • Implemented monitoring automation.
-- • Managed IT infrastructure for academic researchers, including provisioning of virtual and physical resources for computational activities.
-- • Provided IT consulting and advanced support to end-users, academic staff and development staff.
+- • Managed IT infrastructure, provided consulting and support to users, and handled procurement.
-- • Procurement for various projects, ranging from user laptops to high performance servers and switching equipment.
-- • Established change management control for IT staff and knowledge repositories for both end-users and IT staff.
+- • Established change management control and knowledge repositories in the IT team.
 - • Network debugging and tracing (VLANs, Openvswitch, port mappings).
-- • Optimised and improved security for IT staff.
 - • Implementation of a helpdesk (Freshdesk) ticketing system for IT staff to track user issues and generate reports.

 `2015-2016`
 __<u>Systems Administrator Intern</u>__ --- _VOSS Solutions_
-- • Upgrading production service software from source.
+- • Upgraded production service software and managed VMWare, AD, DNS, and WSUS.
-- • VMWare management - Network tracing and VLAN tagging configuration.
-- • Debugging issues related to removable storage passthrough to virtual machines on VMWare ESXI.
-- • AD, DNS and WSUS management.
-- • User management on Cisco ASA devices.
+- • Provided user management on Cisco ASA and Linux devices.
-- • User management on Linux devices.
-- • Gathering quotes and creating purchase orders.
-- • Desktop support for employees (Operating system installs, software troubleshooting, etc.).
+- • Assisted with quotes, purchase orders, and offered desktop support for employees.

 ### Volunteering Roles

 `2017-2018`
 __<u>Volunteer Staff</u>__ --- _BSides Cape Town_
-- Assisted with preparation for the event as well as operation during the event.
+- Assisted with event preparation and operations.

 `2017-2018`
 __<u>Volunteer Staff</u>__ --- _DevOpsDays Cape Town_
-- Assisted with preparation for the event as well as operation during the event.
+- Assisted with event preparation and operations.

 `2018`
-<strong class="page-breaker"><u>Tutor</u></strong> --- _JEDI Workshop, Madagascar_ ([Source.](https://themeanti.me/technology/2018/06/27/cwl_pipeline_astro.html))
+<strong class="page-breaker"><u>Tutor</u></strong> --- _JEDI Workshop, Madagascar_ ([Source.](https://eugene.debeste.co.za/technology/2018/06/27/cwl_pipeline_astro.html))
-- Trained students in the following:
-- • Navigating and using Jupyter notebooks.
-- • Using Bash, navigating Linux and running scripts.
-- • Using Docker and Singularity containers (creation and use).
-- • Utilising Jupyter and software containers to develop reproducible scientific data processing pipelines in an astronomy focussed context.
+- Trained students in Jupyter notebooks, Bash, Linux navigation, Docker, Singularity, and developing reproducible data processing pipelines in astronomy context.

 `2017`
 __<u>Tutor</u>__ --- _Software Carpentry, Observatory_
-- Assisted in tutoring researchers in Bash, Python and Git at the Software Carpentry meeting during PyCon 2017.
+- Assisted in tutoring researchers in Bash, Python, and Git at the Software Carpentry meeting during PyCon 2017.

 `2016`
 __<u>Hackathon Participant</u>__ --- _H3ABioNet Cloud computing hackathon, University of Pretoria_ ([Source.](https://www.h3abionet.org/categories/training/h3abionet-cloud-computing-hackathon))
-- Co-developed the Nextflow implementation of the H3Agwas pipeline for H3ABioNet.
-This involved Dockerising tools that the pipeline required and bringing them into use for Nextflow.
+- Co-developed the Nextflow implementation of the H3Agwas pipeline for H3ABioNet, Dockerizing tools and using Nextflow.
 [GitHub Repository here.](https://github.com/h3abionet/h3agwas#8-acknowledgement-copyright-and-general)

 `2014`
 __<u>Tutor</u>__ --- _Software Carpentry, University of Cape Town_ ([Source.](https://software-carpentry.org/blog/2014/12/cape-town-swc.html))
-- Assisted in tutoring researchers in Bash, Python and Git at the Software Carpentry meeting at the University of Cape Town.
+- Assisted in tutoring researchers in Bash, Python, and Git at the Software Carpentry meeting at the University of Cape Town.

 ## Education